CECAD-Bioinformatics-Facility-Projects/scRNASeq_FADDosome_inhibits_lymphoproliferative_disease_in_CASP8neg_RIPK3neg_mice/README.md

 ## Data Availability

-- Seurat objects needed to generate the heatmap for demo version as well as for the full dataset are available under
+- Seurat objects needed to generate the heatmap for the demo version, as well as for the full dataset, are available under
 DOI: 10.6084/m9.figshare.29425877
 Private Link For Reviewer: https://figshare.com/s/5812578d280376b6968b